daattali/ddpcr/algorithm.md

     empty cluster.
 Likewise, there shouldn't be too many drops (lambda > 0.99) (PARAMS$REMOVE_FAILURES$EMPTY_LAMBDA_HIGH_T), as that means there are not enough drops with daTA

+## outliers:

+The idea borrows from outlier detection in normal populations (looking for points that are further than k*IQR from the 1st/3rd quartiles), but since our data is highly skewed and non-normal, I use a small tweak.
+For each dimension ([FAM, HEX]): get the 1% (PARAMS$OUTLIERS$TOP_PERCENT) of drops that have the highest value in that dimension.
+Calculate the IQR of the values only within these drops.
+Mark the outlier cutoff as the 3rd quantile plus 5 (PARAMS$OUTLIERS$CUTOFF_IQR) IQR
+Get the cutoff for outliers